hacklover/snake-server/README.md

 ```

 ## Client test
-You have to allow insecure content because of http.
+You'll have to allow insecure content if you are hosting it without https.
 https://snake.hacklover.net/?url=http://localhost:4000

 ## License